ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.
 Hence, the KDC replies to the Client with a Token Transfer Response, i.e., a  CoAP 2.01 (Created) response.

 The Token Transfer Response MUST have Content-Format "application/ace+cbor", and its payload is a CBOR map.
-Note that this deviates from what is defined in the ACE framework, where the response from the authz-info endpoint is defined as conveying no payload (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}).
+Note that this deviates from what is defined in the ACE framework, where the response from the authz-info endpoint is defined as conveying no payload (see {{Section 5.10.1 of RFC9200}}).

 If the access token contains a role that requires the Client to send its own authentication credential to the KDC when joining the group, the CBOR map MUST include the parameter 'kdcchallenge' defined in {{kdcchallenge}}, specifying a dedicated challenge N_S generated by the KDC.